pjtunstall/0-shell/README.md

 cargo test -- --test-threads=1
 ```

 ... rather than in the default parallel mode, `cargo test`.
-This is necessary to
+This is to
 prevent tests that change the current directory from interfering with tests that
-check the identity of the current ditectory, or the existence or nonexistence or
+check the the current ditectory or its contents.
-contents of files they've created in it.
-The success test for `pwd`, for
-example, expects the current directory to be `0-shell`, but the `cd` test
-temporarily changes the current directory.
-The integration test in
-`integration.rs` also changes the current directory briefly.
-If it was just one
-or two such clashes, they could be guarded with a mutex, but relying on a mutex
-would put the burdon on anyone adding a test to any of the modules to remember
-to use it.
-It seems more robust to just run them all sequentially.

 ## Further